Privacy Policy

 We will require you to verify your identity and to specify what information you require.
 If a fee is charged for providing access, you will be advised of the likely cost in advance.

-10. Can you opt out of direct marketing communications?
+13. Can you opt out of direct marketing communications?

 You can opt out of receiving marketing messages from us at any time by following the unsubscribe instructions on electronic marketing communications or by contacting our Privacy Officer at privacy@futureskillsorganisation.com.au.

-11. How can you make a privacy related complaint?
+14. How can you make a privacy related complaint?

 If you have any questions about privacy-related issues or wish to complain about a breach of the Australian Privacy Principles or the handling of your personal information by us, please contact our Privacy Officer at privacy@futureskillsorganisation.com.au .
 We may ask you to lodge your complaint in writing.

-Any complaint will be investigated by the Privacy Officer and you will be notified of the making of a decision in relation to your complaint as soon as is practicable after it has been made, usually within 30 days.
+Any complaint will be investigated by the Privacy Officer, and you will be notified of the making of a decision in relation to your complaint as soon as is practicable after it has been made, usually within 30 days.
+If we are unable to satisfactorily resolve your concerns about our handling of your personal information, you can contact the Office of the Australian Information Commissioner:

 GPO Box 5218, Sydney NSW 2001